A team families can know

 matters so much

 Children thrive when they are surrounded by familiar adults who know them well.
 Parents feel it too.
 Low teacher turnover helps preserve the family atmosphere Building Blocks is known for and creates the consistency that makes trust possible.
+Families come to know long-tenured teachers like Caitlin and Taja, along with other familiar staff who help make the school feel steady and personal.

 A team committed to growing